n8n-io/n8n-docs/docs/api/index.md

 # n8n public REST API

+/// info | Feature availability
+The n8n API isn't available during the free trial.
+Please upgrade to access this feature.
+///

 Using n8n's public API, you can programmatically perform many of the same tasks as you can in the GUI.
 This section introduces n8n's REST API, including:

 * How to [authenticate](/api/authentication/)